 Cairo University Egypt

-Theme: “Harnessing Plasma Innovations for a Sustainable Technological Future”
+Theme: "Advancing Plasma Chemistry and Processing for a Sustainable Future"

 Why Attend?